-- New guidance has been issued and the Planning Inspectorate are now working with two local authorities to hold digital hearings.
+- New guidance has been issued and the Planning Inspectorate are working with two Local Authorities to hold virtual examinations.

 Updated guidance states that Inspectors will be asked to “explore with local authorities and Programme Officers how each current examination can best move forward ensuring fair participation, including at the hearing stages”.

 The Planning Inspectorate initially postponed all local plan, appeal and NSIP hearings and inquiries.
 Work has now taken place to allow a number of virtual inquiries to be held and Inspectors have also begun to undertake site visits, where it is safe to do so.